dkarthe/webjeda-blog/_posts/2016-12-19-how-to-add-author-box-to-jekyll.md

 ![Author box for jekyll](/images/author-section-jekyll-sample.jpg)

-Your author box may not be styles as mine but you can style it however you want it to be.
+Your author box may not be styled as mine but you can style it however you want it to be.
 I have used w3-css cards for card style.

 Here is how I have styled it